ThomasSanson/the-devsecops-plugin/README.md

 ### Task Control

-The plugin uses Task for operation control.
+The toolbox uses Task for operation control.
 Configuration is managed through environment variables defined in `.env` or `.env.dist` files.

 Copy the template file and customize as needed:
 ```bash